RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 3. Click **Import server definition file**, and select the **tutorial\BANKDEMO.xml** file, then click **OK**.

    The BANKDEMO server should appear in Server Explorer under **Local**.

+### Start the HACloud session server

+You must start the HACloud session server before attempting to use the HACloud TN3270 terminal emulator.
+To do this you need to start the respective Windows service.

+1. Ensure you have a 64-bit Java installed and added to the PATH environment variable.
+2. Open the Windows Service Manager.
+3. Go to **Micro Focus HA Cloud** and click **Start the service**.
+4. Alternatively, you can start the session by opening a command prompt as administrator and executing the following command:

+    ```
+    net start mfhacloud
+    ```

 ### Configure the BANKDEMO enterprise server for PL/I: